February 10, 2023

 Taghazout desert beach

-Life in Taghazout coexists well between locals and tourists, it feels like Taghazout is still under the radar of mass tourism, which is great to preserve the authenticity of this unique village.
+Life in Taghazout coexists harmoniously between locals and tourists; it feels like Taghazout is still under the radar of mass tourism, which is great for preserving the authenticity of this unique village.

 If you liked any of the photography in this story and would like to have photography print, please contact thomas@alternativespots.com